freqtrade/freqtrade/docs/docker.md

     All available bot command line parameters can be added to the end of the `docker run` command.

 !!!
 Note
-    you can define a [restart policy](https://docs.docker.com/config/containers/start-containers-automatically/) in docker.
+    You can define a [restart policy](https://docs.docker.com/config/containers/start-containers-automatically/) in docker.
 It can be useful in some cases to use the `--restart unless-stopped` flag (crash of freqtrade or reboot of your system).

 ### Monitor your Docker instance